XOOMAR

 FXEmpire reported that the 2-year Treasury yield pulled back toward 4.13% after the NFP release, while the dollar sold off as traders reduced bets on a hawkish Fed.
 It also cited the FedWatch Tool showing a 47.3% chance of a September Fed rate hike and a 28.3% probability of two hikes by December.

 That is the real fuel behind the gold price move.
 The metal is not yielding anything new.
-The alternatives are being repriced lower.
+The alternatives are being repriced lower, a setup that also explains the silver price breakout.

 Market signal Source-backed reading